mattmoor/mink/CLI.md

 bundle: ghcr.io/mattmoor/mink-bundles

 # Where to upload built images (if unspecified)
-# This may container Go templates with access to Go's url.URL fields; the URL
+# This may contain Go templates with access to Go's url.URL fields; the URL
 # supplied is the equivalent to what a user would specify with resolve or apply.
 #
 # Warning: The use of go templates may result in invalid URLs for certain types